Abstract

 14. Conclusions

 Einstein moved us from absolute time to relative simultaneity and dynamic geometry.
 The next step is to recognize that the flow of time itself is dynamical, and that "the speed of light" is the local echo of a deeper temporal geometry.
 If the predicted holonomies are observed, physics will enter a new epoch in which dynamic time joins dynamic geometry as a foundation.
-If not, we will have set uniquely strong bounds and clarified the operational bedrock of $c$ and simultaneity to unprecedented precision.
+If not, uniquely strong bounds will have been set and the operational bedrock of $c$ and simultaneity clarified to unprecedented precision.

 Appendix A: Proofs and Key Derivations